ucsb-cs148-w25/pj03-gauchograduate/team/retrospectives/RETRO_01.md

 - getting started on your tasks earlier
 - working with each other between subgroups

-Stop:
+Experiment/Change:
-- waiting until the deadlines to submit PR's
+- Stop waiting until the deadlines to submit PR's (have things done by Wednesday)
-- showing up late to class
+- Stop showing up late to class

 Continue:
 - working in pairs/mobs and together
 - planning all of the tasks the week before

+  ## Retro Assessment

+* I had everyone individually reflect on what we as a team want to start, stop, and continue doing for about 10 minutes.
+Then we had a team discussion and decided on a few action items we want to focus on, and identify what was the change we wanted to see for next week.
+* It was productive and the team correctly identified our shortcomings and things we were doing good at.
+* Encourage everyone to speak!

 ## Experiment/Change
 - experiment: have items done by Wednesday (in class) for tasks due Friday